openpatch/hyperbook/website/book/index.md

 1. Modify or add new pages to your Hyperbook.
 1. Run `npx hyperbook build` to create static HTML files.
 1. Upload the static HTML files to your server.

+## Support

+We are [happy to hear from you](mailto:contact@openpatch.org), if you need custom support or features for your application.

+---

+Hyperbook is maintained by [OpenPatch](https://openpatch.org), an organization for educational assessments and training.
+If you need help or create a Hyperbook [get in touch](mailto:contact@openpatch.org).